 How do I soak raw nuts and seeds?

 As strange as it initially sounds, soaking nuts and seeds is not difficult.
-Luckily the process of soaking is essentially the same for whatever type of nut or seed you chose to prepare, although the timing varies slightly to accommodate for differences in fat composition, size, texture, etc. Essentially, the steps go something like this:
+Luckily the process of soaking is essentially the same for whatever type of nut or seed you chose to prepare, although the timing varies slightly to accommodate for differences in fat composition, size, texture, etc. Traditional soaked nuts and seeds, are made by following these basic steps:

 1. Measure out 4 cups of raw, unsalted, organic nuts/seeds into a medium sized bowl